venicegeo/pz-docs/documents/userguide/5-userservices.md

 5. Invoke a registered user service to perform some sort of task

-6. Combine user services to perform various tasks (see the [Workflow Service](/userguide/#workflow_service) section for details)
+6. Combine user services to perform various tasks (see the <a target="_blank" href="index.html#workflow_service">Workflow Service</a> section for details)

 While Piazza’s overall goal is to provide users with the ability to register and use existing RESTful user services, there are some guidelines on writing user services to work best with Piazza.
-See the [How to Write Your Own User Services](/userguide/#how_to_write_your_own_user_services) section for details on how to write for discovery and user from within Piazza.
+See the <a target="_blank" href="index.html#how_to_write_your_own_user_services">How to Write Your Own User Services</a> section for details on how to write for discovery and user from within Piazza.

 ## Types of User Services